mcruzdev/blog/docs/posts/how-does-quarkus-build-works.md

 4. Renaming the JAR file occurs under the condition:
     - If `result.getJar() != null` evaluates to `true`.

+Basically, it is like a Facade that uses the most important Quakus class on build step.

 ## Inside the QuarkusMavenAppBootstrap